-National bus companies including Megabus, Citylink, National Express & Stagecoach will take you from major British cities to Farraline Park Bus Station in the centre of Inverness, where local rural buses provide a service to all Loch Ness and Highland areas.
-Try Travelinescotland.com journey planner.
+National bus companies including Megabus, Citylink, National Express and Stagecoach will take you from major UK cities to Farraline Park Bus Station in the centre of Inverness.
+Find buses to Inverness.

-The Great Glen Mountain Bike Trail (80 miles) is a fully way-marked mountain biking route and runs from Fort William to Inverness with sections to suit all abilities.
-This is just one of the cycle routes that can bring you to the Loch Ness area.
+The Great Glen Mountain Bike Trail (80 miles) is a fully way-marked mountain biking route, which runs from Fort William to Inverness.
+It has sections to suit all abilities.
+This is just one of the cycle routes that can bring you here.

 The sixty mile long Caledonian Canal connects Loch Ness and the Great Glen to Inverness to the north and Fort William to the south.
 You can up your chances of seeing the Loch Ness Monster by hiring your own cruiser to sail where you want to go.
 There are piers, jetties and mooring places along Loch Ness.
 Most are free of charge.
 The hotels and pubs welcome boating visitors and there are well-stocked shops along the way with full services in some of the larger villages.
 If you don’t want to sail yourself, there are some excellent well established Loch Ness cruises that last from a couple of hours to all day (and overnight!).